Linuxfabrik/monitoring-plugins/check-plugins/librenms-version/README.rst

 Overview
 --------

 Displays LibreNMS instance information.
-This is not a "is there a new version out there" check as LibreNMS updates itself.
+This is not a "is there a new version out there" check as LibreNMS is capable of updating itself (if running the Git version).

 We recommend to run this check once a day.